-These four givens (also known as 'ultimate concerns') are the cornerstones of existential psychotherapy and compose the framework in which the therapist identifies the individual's issue.
+These four givens (also known as 'ultimate concerns') are the cornerstones of existential psychotherapy.
 Once the issue has been conceptualised by the therapist, a method of treatment can be developed.

-Due to the all-encompassing nature of existential therapy, it is near impossible to describe one single view when it comes to the causes for psychological upset.
-The therapy instead treats each person as an individual, exploring his or her experience and relating it to the experience of all mankind.
+Due to the all-encompassing nature of existential therapy, it is near impossible to identify one single cause for psychological upset.
+The therapy instead treats each person as an individual, exploring their experience and relating it to the experience of all humankind.

 The four realms

-Within existential psychotherapy there is a description of four different levels of experience and existence with which people are inevitably confronted.
+Within existential psychotherapy, there is a description of four different levels of experience and existence with which people are inevitably confronted.
 These can often help individuals understand the context of their concerns.
-It is believed that a person's orientation towards the world and the four realms defines their reality.
-There are various names for the four realms within existential therapy, however the following are perhaps the best-known:
+It is believed that a person's orientation towards the world and the four realms define their reality.
+There are various names for the four realms within existential therapy, however, the following are perhaps the best-known:

 1. The physical realm